Background

 The next point of confusion is often Implicit FTPS vs explicit FTPS. .
 In writing both are referred to simply as FTPS which can be very confusing.
 Worse, some FTPS clients can do one and not the other.
 This article will discuss FTPES because it is generally used along side regular FTP with vsftpd.

 I have used vsftpd for several years with regular ftp and even anonymous ftp but never with ssl.
-When using software in a new use case, I like to verify, especially when dealing with something like sensitive data over ssl.
-This led me to the conclusion that I really needed to verify.
+When using software in a new use case, it is critical to verify the behavior, especially when dealing with something like sensitive data over ssl.

 Normally, I would have used tcpdump, which I am more comfortable with, but I didn’t want to save the pcap file with the right snap length, etc, etc. It was easier to do deep packet inspection in one shot with Wireshark, but it can be uncomfortable to use a piece of software like this when it has been 3 months since the last use.